clevada/clevada/README.md

 - **User Management**: Manage internal (staff) users of your site, create departments, assign internal users to roles (to manage only assigned modules content).
 - **Flexible**: Activate only needed modules to create any type of website, from a simple blog, to a complex business website, intranet or community website.
 - **Responsive**: Clevada uses latest Bootstrap framework for clean and responsive designs.
 Template builder will generate a full responsive template, optimized for speed.
 - **Developer friendly**: Clevada follows the best development practices, code is optimised for SEO, security and performance.
-Clevada backend is build using the latest Laravel framework.
+Clevada Suite is build using the latest Laravel framework.
+Clevada use Bootstrap framework to build clean and full responsive templates.

 ### Modules:
 - **CMS (Content Management)**: blog, posts, pages, content blocks, sliders...